Student Services and Resources

 undergrad.engineering.utoronto.ca/advising-and-wellness/learning-skills-strategist

-The Faculty's Learning Strategist develops academic programming and workshops to assess and enhance U of T Engineering students' academic skills related to task management, critical thinking, problem-solving, test/exam preparation, and coping with stress and anxiety.
-U of T Engineering undergraduate students can make appointments with the Learning Strategist through the Engineering Portal or their Academic Advisor.
+The Faculty's Learning Strategists develop academic programming and workshops to assess and enhance U of T Engineering students' academic skills.
+They can provide expert guidance on optimizing study skills to meet learning goals, tools to deal with time and stress management, and strategies to increase motivation and focus while also dealing with procrastination and distractions.
+During the academic year, they host workshops for engineering students related to task management, critical thinking, problem-solving, test/exam preparation, and coping with stress and anxiety.
+U of T Engineering undergraduate students can make appointments with their Learning Strategist through the Engineering Portal or their Academic Advisor.

 engineering.utoronto.ca/mental-health-wellness/#student-community-wellness-coordinator

-The Faculty's Student & Community Wellness Coordinator supports student mental health and well-being by offering mental health resource navigation, mental health programs and training, conducting research and offering best practice insights.
-U of T Engineering undergraduate students can make an appointment though the Engineering Portal.
+The Faculty's Student & Community Wellness Coordinator builds capacity at U of T Engineering to support student mental health and well-being by offering mental health resource navigation, mental health programs and training, conducting research and offering best practice insights.
+Students can schedule 1:1 resource navigation appointments to meet with the Student & Community Wellness Coordinator through the Engineering Portal.

 undergrad.engineering.utoronto.ca/contact/#upper-year-academic-advisors